MMDPROJECT/Third-Assignment-Library-Management-System/Third Assignment Report.md

         }
         ```

-- ### An Brief Description to Access Modifiers in Java:
+- #### An Brief Description to Access Modifiers in Java:

-  - We used only two diffrent access modifiers in our program:
+  - We used only two different access modifiers in our program:

     1. **Private**:
        - An access modifier that could be used for classes, methods and attributes and restricts access somehow that we cannot make use of that out of it's block